AOrps/SigMal/educational-material/sem3/demo/sem3-08/intro-to-countermeasures/README.md

     <!-- Like I don't think this is how you are supposed to write it or best practices but lolz-->

 ## Purpose
-* To demonstrate how system daemons work and
+* To demonstrate how system daemons work and how to exploit this!

 ## Demo Usage